tommo217/jetej/README.md

 Web UI uses a webpack-budled compiler located in `Project1Group10/Game/dist/`.
 To build locally, follow the instructions in [How to compile ANTLR to JavaScript
 ](https://github.students.cs.ubc.ca/CPSC410-2022W-T1/Project1Group10/blob/main/How%20to%20compile%20ANTLR%20to%20JavaScript.md).

+## Credits
+This is a re-hosting of a DSL project at University of British Columbia.
+All contributions made by `Tom Mo` are mine.

+Thanks to Jacquelin(Yuqing), Edmond, Elise(Sitian), and Jack for their contributions!
+The name of the DLS reflects all our initals.